-This is a narrative from Vee Tardrew, Copy Editor for Bitstocks, reflecting on her deeply personal journey with Bitcoin.
+This is a narrative from Vee Tardrew, Product Marketing Executive for Bitstocks, reflecting on her deeply personal journey with Bitcoin.

 I first met Michael Hudson, CEO of Bitstocks, via a Skype call in November of 2014.
 At that point he'd already established Bitstocks and was looking to hire the marketing services of the digital agency that I worked for.
 Whilst the strategic and consultancy side of the agency was UK based, the support team (to which I belonged) was based in South Africa - not exactly a country renown for being on the bleeding edge of technology.
 In general, I would say we probably run about 3 - 8 years behind first world countries when it comes to innovation and trends.